Delicious Organic Goodness

 Organic certification is an important guarantee of authenticity.
 Consumers who choose a certified organic product can trust that fruit is grown and packed with true care and solely handled by using organic inputs and processes.

 In New Zealand, BioGro NZ is the official organic certification provider for export and domestic market producers, like us.

-BOSTOCK New Zealand has grown to over 500 hectares of BioGro certified land and is responsible for marketing and exporting 85% of New Zealand’s organic apple crop to the world.
+Today BOSTOCK New Zealand grows over 700 hectares of BioGro certified land in New Zealand and is responsible for marketing and exporting 85% of New Zealand’s organic apple crop to the world.

 Our growers are all certified by BioGro NZ, which is accredited by the International Federation of Organic Agriculture Movement (IFOAM), and aim to improve long-term soil structure and fertility, encourage biological cycles, maintain genetic diversity, avoid pollution, and cycle organic matter and nutrients within the production system.